 The Railway

 The Jaffa-Jerusalem railway was built by a French company, the Societe du Chemin de Fer Ottoman de Jaffa a Jerusalem, and opened on September 26, 1892.
-The first train to pull into Jerusalem was a momentous event — residents lined the tracks and Ottoman officials marked the occasion with ceremony.
+The first train to pull into Jerusalem was a momentous event, residents lined the tracks and Ottoman officials marked the occasion with ceremony.
 The line covered 87 kilometers through the hills of the Judean lowlands, and the train took three and a half hours to make the journey, climbing from sea level to 800 meters through the narrow valleys and steep grades of the Jerusalem Corridor.
 The railway transformed travel to Jerusalem, replacing the grueling two-day journey by road or mule with a relatively comfortable train ride.
 Over the following decades, the railway carried soldiers during World War I, Jewish immigrants during the Mandate period, and supplies during the 1948 siege.
 The line gradually declined as roads improved, and the original route was finally closed in 1998.

 The Complex

 After years of abandonment, the station was beautifully renovated and reopened in 2013 as a cultural and commercial complex.
 The restored station buildings house restaurants, cafes, galleries, and shops, and the outdoor spaces host concerts, markets, and cultural events.
 The original platform, tracks, and restored vintage train cars sit preserved on the rails, giving visitors a tangible sense of the station’s former life.
 On Fridays, a popular farmers market draws crowds who come for fresh produce, baked goods, and street food.
 On weekends and warm evenings, the First Station fills with families, and the atmosphere combines heritage architecture with contemporary urban culture.
+Throughout the year, the station hosts seasonal festivals, open-air film screenings, and live music performances that draw locals and visitors from across the city.

 The Train Track Park

 The old railway tracks south of the station have been converted into a linear park and walking trail that connects the First Station to the southern neighborhoods of Jerusalem.
 The path follows the original rail bed through neighborhoods and gardens, offering a peaceful walking route through the city.
+The park stretches for several kilometers, passing through the neighborhoods of Baka and Talpiot, with benches, play areas, and exercise stations set along the way.
+Walkers and cyclists share the path, and the route passes old railway markers and remnants of the original track infrastructure that recall the line’s working days.

 Visit with Hoshen Tours